systeminit/si/app/docs/src/reference/asset/function.md

 ### Refresh functions

 Start by finding the action you want to model.
-For example, to model the refreshing an IAM Instance Profile, the command would be `aws iam get-instance-profile`.
+For example, to model the refreshing of an IAM Instance Profile, the command would be `aws iam get-instance-profile`.

 First, see the input skeleton to the call: